elman23/elman23.github.io/UnderTheWire/trebek.md

 ### Task

-The password for trebek3 is the name of the executable associated with the C-3PO service PLUS the name of the file on the user’s desktop.
+The password for `trebek3` is the name of the executable associated with the `C-3PO` service PLUS the name of the file on the user’s `desktop`.

 NOTE:
-– Don’t include the file extension (i.e.- .exe).
-If the executable name is “binary.exe” and the file on the desktop is named “1234”, the password would be “binary1234”.
+– Don’t include the file extension (i.e. - `.exe`).
+If the executable name is `binary.exe` and the file on the `desktop` is named `1234`, the password would be `binary1234`.
 – The password will be lowercase no matter how it appears on the screen.

 ▼ HINT: